A-Fujihara/Memetics/README.md

 Without a random_state applied earlier in the data preparation phase (specifically, during any data sampling), these changes meant that the dataset being fed into UMAP for fitting was inconsistent from one run to the next.
 Each modification effectively presented a 'new' dataset to UMAP, causing the plot to "jiggle" even though the UMAP algorithm itself was configured for consistency.

-The Solution: random_state in Two Key Places
+The Solution: random_state at Every Crucial Step
 The fix involved realizing that reproducibility needs to be handled end-to-end across the entire data pipeline, not just at the algorithm level.

 By adding random_state to the sampling of the base tweets (which occurs before any test tweets are considered for UMAP's training), I now ensure that UMAP is always trained on the exact same, reproducible subset of base data.